 The Tuning In!
 Jury

-Applications for the programme are being reviewed by an international jury composed of experts from the project consortium:
+Applications for Tuning In!
+Routes to a Career in the Music Sector are being reviewed by an international jury composed of

 Marialena Fernandes, Professor at mdw – University of Music and Performing Arts Vienna

 Chiara Gallerani, Communication Consultant at Italia Music Export - SIAE